nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Real estate agents**: Agents who are the medium that manages clients, and are the target persona for our product.
+* **Clients**: Sellers who are looking to sell their property.
+* **Address**: Address of the Property that Sellers are trying to sell.

 --------------------------------------------------------------------------------------------------------------------